librenms/librenms/doc/Extensions/Auto-Discovery.md

 By default we don't add devices by IP address, we look for a reverse dns name to be found and add with that.
 If this fails and you would like to still add devices automatically then you will need to set `$config['discovery_by_ip'] = true;`

+#### Short hostnames

+If your devices only return a short hostname such as lax-fa0-dc01 but the full name should be lax-fa0-dc01.example.com then you can set `$config['mydomain'] = 'example.com';`